MonikaYadav-BuildYourAgent/Starter_Pack_to_Agentic-Automation/BuildYourAgentChallengeGuidelines/README.md

 # 🚀 Build Your Agent Challenge (UiPath Agent Builder)

-This folder contains all the required resources, guidelines, and instructions for the **UiPath Agent Builder Challenge**.
+This folder contains all the required resources, guidelines, and instructions for the UiPath Agent Builder Challenge.

 Participants will use UiPath Agent Builder to design an intelligent AI Agent that solves real-world problems using logic, reasoning, and structured outputs.